-In kindergarten, students will participate in a variety of experiences in other curriculum areas including science, history and geography, PDHPE and sport and creative arts.
+In Kindergarten, students will participate in a variety of experiences in other curriculum areas including science, history and geography, PDHPE, sport and creative arts.
 Children love the hands-on, inquiry nature of many of these subjects and the content of what is what, often stems from the students’ interests and questions.

 General class info